CollectionBuilder/collectionbuilder-sa_draft/README.md

 ```

 #### 2.4 Create the Search Index
 Use the `es:create_index` rake task to create the Elasticsearch index from the index settings file.
+Note that this task automatically [invokes `es:update_directory_index`](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/split-rakefile/rakelib/elasticsearch-tasks.rake#L125) to update any existing directory index to include the newly-created index.

 **Windows** users may have trouble here with the various ports not allowing access.